Volvo, FedEx test truck 'platooning' on public U.S. road

 Platooning uses a relatively low level of automation.
 The driver of the lead truck driver is in control, and the other trucks in the convoy follow automatically.
 For instance, if the driver of the lead truck hits the brakes, the other trucks brake automatically.

-A number of truck manufacturers and startups are experimenting with platooning and autonomous technologies, including Daimler AG, Navistar International Corp and electric car maker Tesla Inc.
+A number of truck manufacturers and startups are experimenting with platooning and autonomous technologies, including Daimler AG (DAIGn.DE), Navistar International Corp (NAV.N) and electric car maker Tesla Inc (TSLA.O).

 Truck makers including Volvo are already testing platooning technology on highways in Europe.